 where $\Pi$ defined in \eqref{A10}.
 To elaborate the effect of rotation on the formation of inhomogeneous phase as well as the neutral pion $\pi^{0}$ condensate as a by-product, we assume the $\sigma$ and $\pi^{0}$ fields take the following form

-Here, the angle $\vartheta$ depends on the spatial coordinate.
-Plugging, at this stage, the scalar and pseudoscalar condensate in \eqref{A16} into the Lagrangian density \eqref{A15}, as well as performing the chiral transformation\footnote{In absence of electromagnetic field this is justified.
-In the presence of an electromagnetic field the transformation is to be done using path integral.} $\psi \rightarrow \psi_{w} \equiv e^{-i \tau_{3} \gamma^{5} \vartheta /2} \psi$, the Hamiltonian of system reads
+where the angle $\vartheta$ depends on the spatial coordinate.
+Plugging, at this stage, the scalar and pseudoscalar condensate in \eqref{A16} into the Lagrangian density \eqref{A15}, as well as performing the chiral transformation\footnote{In the absence of electromagnetic field this is justified.
+In the presence of an electromagnetic field, the transformation is to be done using the path integral.} $\psi \rightarrow \psi_{w} \equiv e^{-i \tau_{3} \gamma^{5} \vartheta /2} \psi$, the Hamiltonian of system reads

 where $\Pi = \mathcal{D} + \gamma^{0} \Omega \, \hat{J}_{z}$.
-At this stage, let us emphasize that in a rotating frame the inhomogeneous chiral condensate in the transverse plane relative to $\Omega$ arises naturally \cite{Jiang:2016wvv,Sadooghi:2021upd}.
-Moreover, assuming $\vartheta = \textbf{b} \cdot \textbf{x}$ it was shown in \cite{Tatsumi:2003bq} the spin of each flavor is polarized along the direction of wave vector with different sign.
-Bearing in mind that in a rotating system the spin is aligned along the $\Omega$ axis, we thus consider the wave vector as $\textbf{b} = (0,0,q)$.
+At this stage, let us emphasize that in a rotating frame, the inhomogeneous chiral condensate in the transverse plane relative to $\Omega$ arises naturally \cite{Jiang:2016wvv,Sadooghi:2021upd}.
+Moreover, assuming $\vartheta = \textbf{b} \cdot \textbf{x}$ it was shown in \cite{Tatsumi:2003bq} the spin of each flavor is polarized along the direction of wave vector with a different sign.
+Bearing in mind that in a rotating system, the spin is aligned along the $\Omega$ axis, we thus consider the wave vector as $\textbf{b} = (0,0,q)$.

 In the rest of this section, we find the solution of one flavor Dirac equation whose explicit form is given by